Akshat162001/Landing-Page/README.md

 ### Installation

-1. Clone the repository from this place to access the code and
+1. Clone the repository from this place to access the code and make chnages the desirable chnages in it..
    ```sh
    git clone https://github.com/Akshat162001/Landing-Page/tree/main
    ```